techidaily/site-facebook-video-content/source/_posts/updated-2024-approved-uncovering-every-shared-element-in-a-chat-on-messenger.md

 1. Now, click on **View Photos and Videos** to view all the photos and videos shared with the contact.

 ![click on View Photos and Videos](https://images.wondershare.com/filmora/article-images/2021/view-all-shared-videos-and-photos-on-messenger-3.png)

-If you are an iPhone or iPad user, then you can follow the same method given above to see the multimedia shared with a contact.

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2130885/7443" target="_top" id="2130885">